 Source: Authors' calculations based on KCHS 2022, fiscal administrative data, and the CEQ methodology.

 From the above analysis, it is evident that a higher proportion of individuals in female-headed households benefit from the fiscal system compared to those in male-headed households.
 Female-headed households gain more from in-kind transfers and direct transfers relative to male-headed households.
 Across both male and female-headed households, direct transfers and in-kind transfers are pro-poor, while the incidence of direct taxes and social security contributions falls on the rich.
 In terms of gender bargaining power, there is a difference between households where men or women contribute a larger share of household income, with male households being net payer while female households being net receivers.
-However, households with no male or female majority income share and those without labor income are net receivers.
+However, households with no male or female majority income share and those without labour income are net receivers.
 Based on gender bargaining power and domestic responsibilities, three out of four household categories in male-type and female-type households are net receivers.
 This analysis highlights the importance of in-kind and direct transfers in supporting female-headed households and underscores the need for targeted fiscal policies to address gender disparities in poverty and inequality.

-Extension to Children
+Extension to children